pradeeppotu/chef-repo/OpsWorks_CookBooks/storm/README.md

 # Storm Chef Cookbook

-This cookbook has been forked from [hmalphettes/storm-project-cookbook](https://github.com/hmalphettes/storm-project-cookbook) and a first pass of modifications have been made to support any Storm version
-(0.9.1-incubating by default), added recipe for a single node cluster deployment, a recipe for a UI node and added/cleaned some options.
+(0.9.4 by default), added recipe for a single node cluster deployment, a recipe for a UI node and added/cleaned some options.
 I am using this cookbook with Chef Solo and Vagrant.
 Lots of modifications are still required to put this cookbook in better shape.

 This cookbook will install the following:
 - Zookeeper, current Ubuntu package
-- Storm 0.9.1-incubating by default but configurable
+- Storm 0.9.4 by default but configurable

 # Requirement